g0v-data/g0v-hackmd-archive/notes/TOyKqswfSbKCz1sKdJdlRw.md

 To gain a better understanding of this use case, let's examine the difference between `revert` and `revert-layer` using the following examples.

-First, here's how the `revert` keyword is used, :
+First, here's how the `revert` keyword is used:
 ```html
 <ul>
     <li class="feature">Subject one</li>